New York Court Records

 Phone: (646) 386-5955

 All other county clerks in New York provide access to court case files.
-Third party party sites like NewYorkCourtRecords.us also provide easy access to criminal court files that are not easily obtained from authorized agencies.
+Third-party sites like NewYorkCourtRecords.us may also provide easy access to criminal court files not easily obtained from authorized agencies.

 How to Access Electronic Court Records in New York

-The New York Unified Court System provides access to electronic court records in the state.
-Using the eCourt system, interested persons can gain free access to pending, ongoing, and concluded records from state or local courts.
-Online searches are completed by using the case number, defendant's name, attorney's name, or judge's name.
+The New York Unified Court System provides access to state electronic court records.
+Using the eCourt system, interested persons may access pending, ongoing, and concluded records free from state or local courts.
+Online searches are completed using the case number, defendant's, attorney's, or judge's names.
 Note that the eCourt System features only publicly available case information.
 Sensitive, personal, and sealed information cannot be located through this means.

 How Do I Remove Public Court Records in New York?

-In New York, there is no law supporting the complete removal of court records.
+In New York, no law supports the complete removal of court records.
 However, CPL Section 160.50 permits a defendant to seal a record provided there is no conviction.
-Also, non-criminal violations can be hidden from public view.
-Felonies and misdemeanors may be sealed if the sentence and drug-treatment program is completed.
+Also, non-criminal violations may be hidden from public view.
+Felonies and misdemeanors may be sealed if the sentence and drug-treatment program are completed.
 According to Section 160.59, records are automatically hidden from the public if the offender is crime-free for 10 years.
 Also, the option is available for offenders with less than two serious crimes.
 To seal a criminal offense, eligible persons should take the following steps:

-• File the original copies of all documents listed above to the court where the most serious crime was convicted.
+- File the original copies of all documents listed above with the court where the most serious crime was convicted.

-• Confirm that the record has been sealed by requesting for a seal verification.
-The request form should be filled and submitted to:
+- Confirm that the record has been sealed by requesting a seal verification.
+The request form should be filled out and submitted to:

 NYS Division of Criminal Justice Services